icecam0001/startupreccomendation/README.md

 - Implemented an exponential penalty factor to balance between common and rare associations

 ### Learning Path
 - **Trending Score Algorithm**: Powers a dedicated page for solo projects that are good for learning.
-Helps newcomers find popular learning projects before jumping into team contributions:
+This is key as it helps newcomers learn before diving into more complicated projects without consequences.
 ```python
 ranking[i] = math.log10(post_interactions)/(hours_since_post**gravity)
 ```
 - Focuses specifically on solo projects tagged as learning resources
-- Uses time decay to keep content fresh
+- Uses time decay to keep content new and applicable
 - Helps create a stepping stone from learning to contributing

 ## Technical Details

-## What's Inside
-This repository contains an early proof of concept for several recommender systems I've been experimenting with.
-Let's break down each approach and why it matters:

 ### Association Rule Mining
 The `AssociationRulesRecommender` looks at co-contribution patterns - essentially, if someone contributed to project A, what are they likely to contribute to next?
 Some interesting bits: